-Local governments have an important role and are a critical partner in BC for invasive species management, in a unique position to turn the tide of the impacts of invasive species within their jurisdictions.
-Thankfully, in BC, there are many levels of partners and growing resources to address invasive species issues.
+Local governments have an important role and are a critical partner in BC for invasive species management.
 This section provides important information, tools and networking for local governments in BC to become increasingly successful in this important work.

 Invasive Species Toolkit for Local Government

-One valuable tool is the Invasive Species Toolkit for Local Government.
+One valuable tool is the Invasive Species Toolkit For Local Government, Real Estate Professionals and Land Managers (2018).
 Find out why these issues are the top 10 reasons for local governments to be engaged in invasive species management:

 - Property Values